Big Chuck and Lil' John: History

 After Fox acquired WJW in 1996, the movies selected for The Big Chuck and Lil' John Show were no longer done by either host, and began to deviate from the original horror/science fiction genre into more conventional movie fare.
 In addition, the start time was again moved in 1996 to Saturdays at midnight following Mad TV, then after Fox debuted Talkshow with Spike Feresten in 2006, the show settled in its final start time of 12:30 a.m.
 Saturday nights/Sunday mornings.

 Along with the Saturday night shows, Schodowski and Rinaldi hosted a companion Couch Potato Theater program airing from 10 a.m. - noon on Saturday mornings, which featured at various times Three Stooges shorts, episodes of The Abbott and Costello Show, movies, cartoons, or (due to schedule conflicts) an hour long skits only show.

 In December 2006, Schodowski announced he would retire in June 2007.
 As part of his farewell, WJW broadcast the hour-long retrospective Big Chuck and Lil' John: The End of an Era.

-This also marked the end of The Big Chuck and Lil' John Show, with the last regular episode airing the afternoon of June 16, 2007 and again in the early morning of June 17.
+This also marked the end of The Big Chuck and Lil' John Show, with the last regular episode airing the afternoon of June 16, 2007, and again in the early morning of June 17.

 In October 2008, Schodowski released his autobiography, Big Chuck!: My Favorite Stories from 47 Years on Cleveland TV, co-written by The Plain Dealer media writer Tom Feran.
 The book debuted at the 2008 Ghoulardifest convention.

 During the summer of 2011, it was announced that Big Chuck and Lil' John would return to TV on WJW every Saturday morning at 11 a.m. (this time, in a 30-minute all skits show similar to the Couch Potato Theater format).
 This version of the show began on September 10, 2011.
 In 2015, the show was moved to Sunday nights at 11:30 p.m.
 The show moved to Monday mornings at 12:30 a.m. in 2021, and as of July 2021 the show has been retitled The Best of Big Chuck and Lil' John and introductions to the skits have been dropped.

-Rinaldi made news in December 2014, when after Cincinnati Bengals head coach Marvin Lewis referred to Cleveland Browns quarterback Johnny Manziel as a "midget", WJW sent him to Cincinnati to cover Lewis' weekly press conference, and asked the coach some questions.
+Lil' John made news in December 2014, after Cincinnati Bengals head coach Marvin Lewis referred to Cleveland Browns quarterback Johnny Manziel as a "midget".
+WJW sent the 4'3" Rinaldi to Cincinnati to cover Lewis' weekly press conference, and he asked the coach some questions.

 In 2019 the duo reunited with Wells to film the five-episode web series Space Ship One.

+Schodowski died in January 2025, at the age of 90.

+Rinaldi retired as "Lil' John" in September 2025.